-A. Nonconforming Uses.
-The following uses are not permitted in any zone or overlay zone, except that any such use that exists as of the effective date of the ordinance codified in this title may be maintained as a legal nonconforming use, subject to the terms of Section 17.64.010, "Legal nonconforming status."

-- 1. Junk or salvage business. - 2.
+- A. Nonconforming Uses.
+The following uses are not permitted in any zone or overlay zone, except that any such use that exists as of the effective date of the ordinance codified in this title may be maintained as a legal nonconforming use, subject to the terms of Section 17.64.010 Legal nonconforming status: - 1.
+Junk or salvage business. - 2.
 Public storage (including mini-storage) facilities. - 3.
 Manure fertilizer business. - 4.
 Contractor's yard. - 5.
-Freight terminals, solid waste facilities, truck terminals, transportation-related use, or hazardous waste facilities located outside the T Overlay Zone. - 6.
-Slaughtering plants located outside the S Overlay Zone. - 7.
+Freight terminals, solid waste facilities, truck terminals, transportation-related use, or hazardous waste facilities located outside the T Overlay Zone.

+- 6. Slaughtering plants located outside the S Overlay Zone. - 7.
 Rendering plants located outside the R Overlay Zone.

-A. Site Planning Standards and Nonconforming Uses.
-The following site planning standards given in Table 17.26.040A and illustrated in Figures 17.26.040B and 17.26.040C shall apply to all buildings, ancillary structures, land, uses, and businesses in the MU-N Zone.
-Legal nonconforming uses and legal nonconforming buildings or standards are required to comply with the site planning standards at the time of the occurrence of an event described in Table 17.64.040 Right to Continue Nonconforming Uses and Buildings, that requires compliance with the site planning standards.

-B. Additional Development Standards.
-For additional development standards see the Incentives Chapter 17.53 and Mixed-Use Design Standards Chapter 17.54.
+- A. Site Planning Standards and Nonconforming Uses.
+The following site planning standards given in Table 17.25.040(A) and illustrated in Figures 17.25.040(B) and 17.25.040(C) shall apply to all buildings, ancillary structures, land, uses, and businesses in the MU-N Zone.
+Legal nonconforming uses and legal nonconforming buildings or standards are required to comply with the site planning standards at the time of the occurrence of an event described in Table 17.64.040 Right to Continue Nonconforming Uses and Buildings, that requires compliance with the site planning standards. - B. Additional Development Standards.
+For additional development standards see Chapter 17.53 Incentives for Preservation Created Uses and Affordable Housing and Chapter 17.54 Mixed-Use Design Standards.